 And then there is the color therapy room, to help brighten up those dark Pacific Northwest days.
 Lights swirl and dance through a rainbow of colors, helping to open up your chakras and let your energy flow as your eyes take it all in.
 For someone like me who has always loved color, this room was truly amazing.
 I want a color room of my own!
 And lucky for me, Barb is actually working on offering color therapy packages to transform your own room or corner of a room into a color oasis.

 I can’t say enough great things about this one-of-a-kind experience.
 If you are anywhere in the Pacific Northwest or can make a trip here, Barb’s Sound Massage on Whidbey Island is not to be missed.
-You can find out more about Barb and her healing work on her website, WhidbeySoundMassage, and be sure to watch the Sound Massage experience video from Evening Magazine.
+You can find out more about Barb and her healing work on her website, WhidbeySoundMassage, and be sure to watch the Sound Massage Harmonics for Health video.

-Please leave a comment to let me know what alternative types of healing you’ve experienced?
+Please leave a comment to let us know if you’ve tried sound therapy, or what alternative types of healing you’ve experienced?